Dd (Unix)

-dd is a shell command for reading, writing and converting file data.
+dd (Data(set) Definition) is a shell command for reading, writing and converting file data.
 Originally developed for Unix, it has been implemented on many other environments including Unix-like operating systems, Windows, Plan 9 and Inferno.

 The command can be used for many purposes.
 For relatively simple copying operations, it tends to be slower than domain-specific alternatives, but it excels at overwriting or truncating a file at any point or seeking in a file.

 The command supports reading and writing files, and if a driver is available to support file-like access, the command can access devices too.
 Such access is typically supported on Unix-based systems that provide file-like access to devices (such as storage) and special device files (such as /dev/zero and /dev/random).
 Therefore, the command can be used for tasks such as backing up the boot sector of a drive, and obtaining random data.

-The command can also support converting data while copying; including byte order swapping and converting between ASCII and EBCDIC text encodings.
+The command can also support converting data while copying, including byte order swapping and converting between ASCII and EBCDIC text encodings.

-dd is sometimes humorously called "Disk Destroyer", due to its drive-erasing capabilities involving typos.
+dd is sometimes humorously called "Disk Destroyer", due to its disk-erasing capabilities involving typos.

 History

 In 1974, the dd command appeared as part of Version 5 Unix.
 According to Dennis Ritchie, the name is an allusion to the DD statement found in IBM's Job Control Language (JCL), where DD is short for data definition.
-Explaining the cultural context of its syntax, Douglas McIlroy, has remarked that dd "originally intended for converting files between the ASCII, little-endian, byte-stream world of DEC computers and the EBCDIC, big-endian, blocked world of IBM".
+Explaining the cultural context of its syntax, Douglas McIlroy has remarked that dd was "originally intended for converting files between the ASCII, little-endian, byte-stream world of DEC computers and the EBCDIC, big-endian, blocked world of IBM".
 Eric S. Raymond believes "the interface design was clearly a prank", due to the command's syntax resembling a JCL statement more than other Unix commands do.

 In 1987, the dd command is specified in the X/Open Portability Guide issue 2 of 1987.
 This is inherited by IEEE Std 1003.1-2008 (POSIX), which is part of the Single UNIX Specification.

 In 1990, David MacKenzie announced GNU fileutils (now part of coreutils) which includes the dd command; it was written by Paul Rubin, David MacKenzie, and Stuart Kemp.
 Since 1991, Jim Meyering is its maintainer.

 In 1995, Plan 9 2nd edition was released with a dd command with a more traditional command-line option style than the JCL statement style.

 Since at least 1999, UnxUtils has provided a native implementation for the Windows platform.